 Once the application form, consultant proposal(s), and other supporting documents are received by LearnSphere, you will be notified of the evaluation outcome as soon as possible, usually within four to five weeks.

 If your application is approved, a contract will be issued between LearnSphere and your company.
-Eligible costs may be incurred as of the date the application is received.
 If you would like more information on the Accountability and Management Framework and Redress Provision, please click here.